 About the Authors

 Sheila R. Zedlewski is the director of the Income and Benefits Policy Center at the Urban Institute, a nonpartisan think tank located in Washington, D.C.
-She also manages the income and employment area of the Institute’s Assessing the New Federalism project.
 Her recent work focuses on understanding low-income family participation in government programs.
 She has written extensively about the TANF program with a focus on families unable to move from welfare to work.

-Jennifer Holland is a research assistant in the Income and Benefits Policy Center at the Urban Institute.
-Since completion of her B.A. at Vassar College in 2002, she hasfocused on issues related to the TANF program.
+Meghan Williamson is a research assistant in the Income and Benefits Policy Center at the Urban Institute.
+Since completing her B.A. at the College of William and Mary in 2004, she has focused on issues related to the TANF program.